cs340-20/news/README.md

 # Class  (Mar 13)
    * Work on final project  (status report due)
+   * Please schedule the demo this WEEK by emailing all TAs
+   * If you prefer, you can use zoom to work on the project/present
+   * You are welcome to present during the class on Fri as well
+   * STATUS.md is due Friday

 # Class  (Mar 11)
    * Work on final project  (status report)